 And though Flegg players are often elevated, the more likely scenario is that you need virtually another team of players on second tier deals so that all positions are covered for Canterbury Cup.

 I expect relationships to be established with a number of Ron Massey Clubs, not just Wenty.
+(Edit – it will be two clubs).
 This will allow second tier Eels contracted players to be spread around and not overly strengthen a single feeder club, or conversely weaken it, when player availability fluctuations occur.

 At the local level, this would be a healthier arrangement as it removes perceptions of favouritism towards the Magpies.